JoelBae/TexasHoldemProbabilityCalculator/README.md

 **This is for purely entertainment purposes and is not intended for professional use**

-Hand evaluation algorithm adapted and implemented from https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math

-The article outlines the algorithm but does not offer code samples so this repository can be used as reference.
-The relevant functions are generateScore() and tieBreaker()

 Proofs for the Mathematics of the algorithm can be found below (IN PROGRESS):